Im-perfect/rick-and-morty-single-page/README.md

 ## Rick and Morty Challenge

-Responsive single page app made with React => [Deploy](https://wonderful-heyrovsky-a953b1.netlify.com/)
+Responsive single page app made with React => [Deploy](https://wonderful-heyrovsky-a953b1.netlify.com/) :link:

 This project is using the API: https://rickandmortyapi.com/